-6. HPLMN 5G DDNMF transmits the ProSe Discovery Parameter to the VPLMN 5G DDNMF.
+7. HPLMN 5G DDNMF transmits the ProSe Discovery Parameter to the VPLMN 5G DDNMF.

-7. VPLMN 5G DDNMF transmits the ProSe Discovery Parameter in the Container to the AMF.
+8. VPLMN 5G DDNMF transmits the ProSe Discovery Parameter in the Container to the PCF.
 Optionally, the Validity Timer is also included in the Container.

+If the 5G DDNMF integrated within the ProSe Application Server, i.e, the architecture shown in the Option 2 of Annex B, the 5G DDNMF can forward the ProSe Discovery Parameters to PCF reusing the mechanism defined in clause 6.2.5 of TS 23.287 [5].

+NOTE: If the 5G DDNMF is integrated within PCF, then this step can be internally executed.

+9. PCF sends the ProSe Discovery Parameter in the Container to the AMF.

-8. AMF sends the Discovery Parameter Response message including the Container to the UE.
+10. AMF sends the Container including the Discovery Parameter Response message to the UE.

 6.18.4 ProSe Direct Discovery Charging